spacemeshos/testnet-guide/guide/install.md

 ### Security Note
 The installer you are downloading was packaged from code in the [Spacemesh open source software repos](https://github.com/spacemeshos) on github and all software released by Spacemesh is 100% open source.

 We provide these installers in order to make it convenient for non-developers to join Spacemesh.
-If you prefer and technically able, you can build and run the installer [directly from source code](soruce.md) instead of using our provided installer.
+If you prefer and technically able, you can build and run the installer [directly from source code](build.md) instead of using our provided installer.

 ## Step 2 - Running the App

 First, optional but recommended! follow [these steps](auth.md) to verify that the Installer you have downloaded is authentic and not compromised by a 3rd party.

-### OS X
-Locate the installer you downloaded in Finder and double-click it.

-### Windows 10
+### All Platforms
-Locate the installer you downloaded in Explorer and double-click it.
+Locate the installer you downloaded and double-click it.

-### Debian, Ubuntu or Fedora Linux
-Locate the installer you downloaded and run it.

 ---